tahmidfaiz/Bank-Account-System/README.md

 # Banking-Account-System
-The objective of the project is to implement a micro bank account system which manipulates the accounts of one client.
-In this system, the user creates a client, adds and removes bank accounts, and execute other operations with those accounts.
+The objective of This program is to implement a micro bank account system that manipulates the accounts of multiple clients.
+In this system, the user creates a client, adds, and removes bank accounts, and executes other mathematical operations with those accounts such as calculating the balance and saving rates.
+The program implements various algorithms such as searching and sorting algorithms using the best run-time execution possible.